 The client's experience...

-I'm still looking for and researching the other side - the client's experience when making an official complaint.
+I'm still looking for and researching the other side - the client's experience of making an official complaint.
 As I read, I encounter a mix of sadness and anger.
 And something else rises to the top, I feel guilt?

 It's ok.